-I had to giggle at her Facebook announcement because I remember the stunning shock of being told the same news and all of the excitement, fear, the overwhelming protectiveness, gratitude and NICU time flooded my memory like it happened yesterday.
+I had to giggle at her Facebook announcement because I remember the stunning shock of being told the same news and all of the excitement and fear.
+The overwhelming protectiveness, gratitude, and NICU time with my newborn twins flooded my memory like it happened yesterday.

-Being a parent is an emotional experience!
-Being a “twin mom” doubles those emotions and comes with it’s own set of challenges and rewards.
+Being a parent is an emotional experience.
+Being a mom of twins doubles those emotions and comes with its own set of challenges and rewards.
 There are some things that are impossible to prepare for when you’re pregnant with twins.
-Here are 5 things I didn’t know about being a twin mom:
+Here are five things I didn’t know about being a twin mom:

 Prepare yourself!
-When you shop with your babies, you will never make it through the check out line again without someone telling you their own rendition of a twin story of someone they know or is part of their own family.
+When you shop with your babies, you will never make it through the checkout line again without someone telling you their own rendition of a twin story of someone they know or who is part of their own family.

-I’ve been guilty of it, too, even after I have sworn I would never do that!
-I learned to embrace the stories and the twin community, (although there were many times that I really just wanted to quickly buy the box of diapers that were needed the second I got out of the store to change the kid who was about to have a blow out diaper)!
+I’ve been guilty of it too even after I have sworn I would never do that!
+I learned to embrace the stories and the twin community, (although there were many times I really just wanted to quickly buy the box of diapers that were needed the second I got out of the store to change the kiddo who was about to have a blowout diaper).

-**Sidenote- I no longer experience this when we go places because Blake is 35 pounds heavier and at least 5 inches taller than Nora.
-I get way more comments at this point about having “my hands full” with 5 kids than twin comments, although many of my friends with identical twins still get those stories.
+**Sidenote: I no longer experience this when we go places because Blake is 35 pounds heavier and at least 5 inches taller than Nora.
+I get way more comments at this point about having “my hands full” with five kids than twin comments although many of my friends with identical twins still get those stories.

 People don’t seem to have a filter when it comes to twins.